mdn/content/files/en-us/web/http/permissions_policy/index.md

 - Allow iframes to use the [Fullscreen API](/en-US/docs/Web/API/Fullscreen_API).
 - Stop items from being scripted if they are not visible in the viewport, to improve performance.

 > **Note:** Permissions Policy used to be called Feature Policy.
-The name has changed, and so has the HTTP header syntax, so bear this in in mind if you have used Feature Policy in the past.
-Chrome supports the {{HTTPHeader("Permissions-Policy")}} header since version 88, with `Feature-Policy` still being supported as an alias.
+The name has changed, and so has the HTTP header syntax, so bear this in in mind if you have used Feature Policy in the past, and check the browser support tables.
 The `<iframe allow=" ... ">` syntax has stayed the same.
-Non-Chromium browsers currently don't support {{HTTPHeader("Permissions-Policy")}}, but they do support policy usage through the `allow` attribute.

 ## Concepts and usage